Creating your own cloud, look at the infrastructure

 Get yourself a domain name

 Imagine a world where you’d access google by typing in your browser: http://126.96.36.199/.
-That would be quite hard to remind.
+That would be quite a rough experience.
 Essentially a domain name is a convenient way for your users to access a service.
-DNS servers are server which make the translation between a friendly name and an ip address.
+The entire purpose of DNS is to translate a “friendly name” to an ip address.

 It’s not a must have but it’s definitely recommended to purchase one.
 It cost a few bucks per year and the most popular provider is GoDaddy I’ve used them a lot in the past and never got any problem.
 If you get a domain with this link I will earn a few bucks which is a great way to show support if you like this post and want more in the future.